Dingko Singh: National boxing

-International Boxing
+International boxing

 He made his debut into the arena of international boxing in 1997, and won the King's cup 1997 held at Bangkok, Thailand.
 Apart from winning the tournament, Dingko Singh was also declared the best boxer of the meet.
 He also represented India at the 1998 Asian Games and at the 2000 Summer Olympics.

-The Golden Opportunity

 He was selected for the Indian boxing squad which participated at the Asian Games in Bangkok in 1998.
 For unknown reasons he was dropped from the team at the last minute and dejected Dingko went on a drinking spree, collapsing after a long session of drinks.
 Eventually he was selected and the event proved to be pinnacle of his career as he created history by winning the gold medal in the 54 kg Bantamweight category.

-The Journey to Gold

 In his journey to the gold, Dingko achieved a major upset by defeating Wong Prages Sontaya, an excellent boxer from Thailand in the semifinal match.
-Wong was the boxer in the World boxer at oin that class at the time, and Dingko's victory surprised everybody, the whole nation now expected something special from him.

-The Golden Moment
+Dingko's victory was a surprise.

 One of the most glorious moments in the boxing event of the Bangkok Asian Games of 1998 arrived when Dingko fought the well known boxer from Uzbekistan, Timur Tulyakov in the final match.
 At that time, Timur held the No. 5 ranking in the division in the world.
 Dingko had just moved up to the 54 kg category from the 51 kg a few months back before winning the gold, which made his victory a lot more impressive.
 During the match, he proved to be far better than his opponent, and Timur had to retire after the fourth round of the fight.